Flame Azalea – Native Plant of the Day 05/29/2017

-More photos / info at the Rhododendron periclymenoides detail page.
+More info / photos at the Rhododendron calendulaceum detail page.

 My wife and I took a ride up Estelle Mine Road on Pigeon Mountain on this past Saturday.
 We wanted to go back to a spot to see a very vibrant batch of Wild Comfrey (Cynoglossum virginianum) that we had spotted the week before with only a single blossom open.
 Turned out to be a great drive.
 Not only was the Wild Comfrey fully blooming, but we saw many other wildflowers, including our first ever encounter with Yellow Honeysuckle (Lonicera flava) and the bicolored form of Bird’s Foot Violet (Viola pedata.)